author

 by R. W. Beers

-R. W. Beers is known for The Mormon Puzzle; and How to Solve It, first published in 1887.
-Contemporary title pages identify him as Rev. R. W. Beers, A.M., pastor of the Presbyterian Church in Elkton, Maryland, which places him in Protestant church life at a time when Mormonism was a major subject of public debate in the United States.
+R. W. Beers is known today for The Mormon Puzzle; and How to Solve It, first published in the 1880s.
+The title page identifies him as Rev. R. W. Beers, A.M., pastor of the Presbyterian Church in Elkton, Maryland, placing him clearly in Protestant church life as well as in the religious debates of his time.